mattbierner/blog.mattbierner.com/_posts/2020-10-21-vscode-docs-view.md

     file: 'title.png'
 ---

-The [Docs View][extension] extension for VS Code display documentation for the symbol at your current cursor position in the sidebar or panel.
+The [Docs View][extension] extension for VS Code displays documentation for the symbol at your current cursor position in the sidebar or panel.

 **Links**